Sonoluminescence

 Sonoluminescence is the emission of light from imploding bubbles in a liquid when excited by sound.

+Sonoluminescence was first discovered in 1934 at the University of Cologne.
+It occurs when a sound wave of sufficient intensity induces a gaseous cavity within a liquid to collapse quickly, emitting a burst of light.
+The phenomenon can be observed in stable single-bubble sonoluminescence (SBSL) and multi-bubble sonoluminescence (MBSL).
+In 1960, Peter Jarman proposed that sonoluminescence is thermal in origin and might arise from microshocks within collapsing cavities.
+Later experiments revealed that the temperature inside the bubble during SBSL could reach up to 12000 K. The exact mechanism behind sonoluminescence remains unknown, with various hypotheses including hotspot, bremsstrahlung, and collision-induced radiation.
+Some researchers have even speculated that temperatures in sonoluminescing systems could reach millions of kelvins, potentially causing thermonuclear fusion; this idea, however, has been met with skepticism by other researchers.
+The phenomenon has also been observed in nature, with the pistol shrimp being the first known instance of an animal producing light through sonoluminescence.

 History

 The sonoluminescence effect was first discovered at the University of Cologne in 1934 as a result of work on sonar.
 Hermann Frenzel and H. Schultes put an ultrasound transducer in a tank of photographic developer fluid.
 They hoped to speed up the development process.
 Instead, they noticed tiny dots on the film after developing and realized that the bubbles in the fluid were emitting light with the ultrasound turned on.
 It was too difficult to analyze the effect in early experiments because of the complex environment of a large number of short-lived bubbles.
 This phenomenon is now referred to as multi-bubble sonoluminescence (MBSL).

 In 1960, Peter Jarman from Imperial College of London proposed the most reliable theory of sonoluminescence phenomenon.
 He concluded that sonoluminescence is basically thermal in origin and that it might possibly arise from microshocks with the collapsing cavities.